-Rural placements in Sydney Medical Program allow students to see and experience a range of clinical problems that don’t present in metropolitan settings.
+Rural placements in the Doctor of Medicine allow students to see and experience a range of clinical problems that don’t present in metropolitan settings.
 Clinical practice often reflects local resources and custom, and exposure to new ways of doing things can be an important learning experience.

-Each student undertaking Sydney Medical Program is required to spend a minimum of eight weeks of the course on placement in a rural location - the requirement of the rural placement is limited to Australia.
+Each student undertaking Doctor of Medicine is required to spend a minimum of eight weeks of the course on placement in a rural location - the requirement of the rural placement is limited to Australia.
 Four of these weeks are usually spent working in rural general practice and other community-based clinical services during the Community Rotation.
 Other opportunities for rural experience exists throughout the rest of the course (see below) and students are expected to take advantage of these opportunities to obtain at least four more weeks of rural experience.

 The School of Rural Health is the University’s rural clinical school.
 It has campuses in the regional centres of Dubbo and Orange, and provides clinical placements throughout central and western NSW.